CANCELED FOR SUMMER 2021

-It’s with great sadness that, due to the Covid-19 outbreak, the Young Writers Workshop has been forced to cancel our 2020 program.
-We hope to return in the summer of 2021.
-Information on this website will be updated and dates posted in the autumn of 2020.
+It’s with great sadness that, due to the Covid-19 outbreak, the Young Writers Workshop has been forced to cancel our 2021 program.
+We hope to return in the summer of 2022.
+Information on this website will be updated and dates posted in the autumn/winter of 2021.

 The Ohio State University Young Writers Workshop is a week-long summer program for high school students in Columbus City Schools, charter schools in the city of Columbus, South-Western City Schools and Reynoldsburg City Schools.
 This year, for the first time ever, we are also inviting students in city high schools across Ohio.